sufone/mubeen/README.md

 # License
 AGPL v3.0 for code
-All rights reserved for text content
+All rights reserved for text content (need to speak to author about creative commons or something…)